lambdaclass/concrete/ROADMAP.md

    stubs, symbol names, calling conventions, ownership transfer, capability labels, and trust assumptions must round-trip through at least one C harness and one Concrete caller.
+7a.
+Add outbound FFI / embeddability as a first-class backend/ABI contract.
+    Concrete's most likely early adoption path is not replacing a whole process; it is exporting a small verified parser, protocol checker, constant-time helper, or evidence-bearing subsystem into an existing C/C++/Rust/Zig/Go host.
+Today the FFI story is mostly inbound (Concrete calling libc or trusted host functions).
+The roadmap must also cover Concrete code callable from outside.

+    V1 deliverables:
+    - `#[export]` or equivalent stable export annotation with explicit symbol naming / no-mangle policy;
+    - `staticlib` and/or `sharedlib` output mode, with the supported target triples named;
+    - generated C header for the exported ABI subset;
+    - exported-function ABI classification: scalar, pointer, small/large aggregate, enum/result, string/bytes/path, ownership transfer, and
+      unsupported forms;
+    - generated boundary docs that expose capabilities, allocation authority, failure mode, trusted/Unsafe dependencies, and evidence class for each export;
+    - evidence bundle next to the library artifact, so a host build can audit what the embedded Concrete component claims.

+    Hard rule: exported functions must not hide Concrete's thesis at the C boundary.
+If an export allocates, needs a capability, can fail, depends on a trusted wrapper, or has only tested/runtime-checked evidence, the generated header/docs/report must say so.
+Gate: one C harness calls a pure exported parser/checker, one harness calls an exported fallible API, and one negative fixture proves an unsupported export shape fails with a diagnostic rather than silently choosing an ABI.
 8. Add a C ABI classification suite, inspired by QBE's explicit ABI contract: scalar parameters and returns, small and large structs, arrays, nested aggregates, alignment/padding, by-value versus by-reference lowering,